 ● Learn what trauma actually is – beyond the hype and politicalisation

 ● Identify the main symptoms and how they show up in the training room

-● Impact of trauma on learning
+● Discover the impact of trauma on learning

 ● Boundary issues from trauma

-● Helpful and unhelpful uses of humour
+● Learn about common misunderstandings, and helpful and unhelpful uses of humour

-● Gatekeeping and referring
+● Understand gatekeeping and referring

 About the trainer

 As well as a long apprenticeship under Paul Linden, Mark Walsh has a trauma background in areas of conflict.
 Learning about trauma over the last 15 years has dramatically informed how he does all of his trainings, and has enabled him to avoid doing harm as a facilitator.

 Mark has dedicated his life to embodied learning.
 He founded the Embodied Facilitator Course (UK and Russia), Embodied Yoga Principles, The Embodiment Conference, and Europe’s first embodied business training company – Integration Training.
 He has taught in 30 countries and made embodiment available online through a YouTube channel, which has over 14 million hits, and on The Embodiment Podcast.
 He has a degree in psychology, an aikido black-belt, and has trained with various body-mind masters and in many approaches, including body psychotherapy, yoga, dance, bodywork and meditation.
 Past clients have included Unilever, L’Oreal, Virgin Atlantic, Shell, Oxfam, The NHS, Ikea and The House of Lords.
 He has also worked with peace and trauma projects in Israel/Palestine, Afghanistan, Ukraine, Brazil, East Africa, and with the Sierra Leonian Army.